BACKGROUND

 National Advancement Director

-Mr. York is an accomplished IT professional, Olympic athletic, and Track and Field Coach at the nation’s best community college, Hudson Valley.
+Mr. York is an accomplished IT professional, Olympic athletic, and Head Track and Field Coach at #1 ranked Hudson Valley Community College.
+He excels at advancing priorities on the national stage with diversified partners.

 Tayron "Tai Tan" Lopez: Secretary